madirish/ossocdocs/POL - Template.md

 compliance statement

 ## Policy Review
-This policy will be reviewed at least annually by SOC leadership.
+This policy will be reviewed annually by all employees to ensure its continued relevance and effectiveness.
+Feedback and suggestions for improvement are welcome and should be directed to the SOC Leadership.

 Effective Date: